bmyksvoll/curves/README.md

 [![Build Status](https://travis-ci.org/equinor/curves.svg?branch=master)](https://travis-ci.org/equinor/curves)

 # Curves
-Smooth Forward Price Curve builder for Python.
+Smooth Forward Price Curve builder and Monte Carlo Simulation for Python.

 **_Your feedback matters_** - This library is still in development.
 Any feedback regarding improvements or errors in the curve builder is very much appreciated!

 # Theory

 This library is based on theory from multiple sources (see Credits)

-### Using

 # Credits

 This package is based on the brilliant work of of others:

 - Bjerksund, P., Rasmussen, H., Stensland, G. (2010).
 Valuation and Risk Management in the Norwegian Electricity Market.
 In: Bjørndal, E., Bjørndal, M., Pardalos, P., Rönnqvist, M. (eds) Energy, Natural Resources and Environmental Economics.
 Energy Systems.
 Springer, Berlin, Heidelberg. https://doi.org/10.1007/978-3-642-12067-1_11
 - Joachim Blaafjell Holwech, notably his Curvy https://github.com/equinor/curvy package.
 For a tutorial see https://holwech.github.io/blog/curvy/.
 Based on "[Constructing forward price curves in electricity